 Payroll and Payroll Taxes

-The hours worked, rate of pay, and tax rates all come together as a part of the payroll process.
+The hours worked, rate of pay, and tax rates all come together as a part of the restaurant payroll process.

 While rate of pay is determined by minimum wage laws, the total amount paid is subject to payroll taxes (also known as employment taxes), which include income tax, unemployment tax, Medicare, and social security.